Eppo-exp/eppo-docs/docs/sdks/server-sdks/java.md

 ### Assign variations

-After configuring the flag in the [Eppo Interface](https://eppo.cloud/feature-flags), you can assign subjects variations.
+After configuring the flag in the [Eppo interface](https://eppo.cloud/feature-flags), you can assign subjects variations.

 Assign using `get<Type>Assignment`, with `<Type>` depending on the type of the flag.

-These functions take three or four parameters:
+These assignment functions take the following parameters:
 - `flagKey` (String): The key of the feature flag corresponding to the bandit
 - `subjectKey` (String): The identifier of the subject (e.g., user) to be assigned a variation
 - `subjectAttributes` (Attributes): _Optional_ - Attributes of the subject, used by targeting rules